 Truly, that’s it.

 The brand building process starts when you create awesome brands.
 Then, you generate high-value brand awareness.
-And then you monetise the brands.
+And then you monetize the brands.

 How important are these activities?
 Stop performing them tomorrow and let’s see how long your business lasts!!!